TitanWasHere/Medical_robotics/README.md

 # Medical Robotics Simulations

-This repository contains MATLAB simulations for medical robotics applications focused on Remote Center of Motion (RCM) control, a technique essential for minimally invasive surgery.
+This repository contains MATLAB simulations for the Medical Robotics course at Sapienza, University of Rome.

 ## Simulation 1: 2-DOF Kinematic RCM Control